Act of defiance on Russian state TV: What happened next to protester

-The Russian journalist who bravely stormed onto a live TV news broadcast in protest against the war in Ukraine has been "detained" and has resurfaced after going missing for nearly 24 hours.
+The Russian journalist who bravely stormed onto a live TV news broadcast in protest against the war in Ukraine has been fined after going missing for nearly 24 hours.

+However, it's possible she will face further – and harsher – charges.

+Marina Ovsyannikova, a mother of two who is an editor at state-controlled flagship station Channel 1 was seen leaving a Moscow court after being served the fine on Tuesday evening.

 The news presenter was speaking about the collaboration between Belarus and Russia when Ovsyannikova suddenly appeared on screen.
 The news program, Vremya, is Russia's top rating main nightly news show.

-"Stop the war, don't believe the propaganda, they are lying to you here," the sign reads.
+"Stop the war, don't believe the propaganda, they are lying to you here," the sign read.

 Ovsyannikova's attempts were only visible for mere seconds as the broadcast cut to a prerecorded news report, but she has since been hailed across the world, including Ukraine's President Volodymyr Zelensky.

-The Kremlin overnight however described the act as "hooliganism", with spokesman Dmitry Peskov warning: "The channel and those who are supposed to will get to the bottom of this.
+The Kremlin described the act as "hooliganism", with spokesman Dmitry Peskov warning: "The channel and those who are supposed to will get to the bottom of this.

 "As far as this woman is concerned, this is hooliganism," he said.